ottowayi/pycomm3/docs/examples/tag_examples.rst

 ^^^^^^^^^

 There are multiple properties of tags that can be used to locate and filter down the tag list.
-For available properties, reference :ref:`tag-def`.
+For available properties, reference :ref:`usage/logixdriver:Tag Structure`.
 Examples below show some methods for filtering the tag list.

 Finding all PID tags: